bluesky/bluesky-queueserver/docs/source/re_manager_api.rst

                  Monitor this parameter to determine when the history data should be downloaded.

               **plans_allowed_uid**: *str*
                  UID for the list of allowed plans.
-Updated each time the list of allowed plans is changed.
-Monitor this parameter to determine when the list of allowed plans should be downloaded from the server.
+UID is updated each time the contents of the list is changed.
+Monitor the UID to detect changes in the list of allowed plans and download the list from the server only when it is updated.

               **devices_allowed_uid**: *str*
                  UID for the list of allowed devices.
-Updated each time the list of allowed devices is changed.
-Monitor this parameter to determine when the list of allowed devices should be downloaded from the server.
+Similar to **plans_allowed_uid**.

               **manager_state**: *str*
                   state of RE Manager.
 Supported states: